mdeboute/mdeboute/README.md

 # Hi <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px">, I'm Martin Debouté

 I'm a french guy with an interest in programming & mathematics.
-I'm currently studying at [University of Bordeaux](https://www.u-bordeaux.fr) to become an Operations Research Engineer (decision support).
+I'm currently studying at [University of Bordeaux](https://www.u-bordeaux.fr) to become an Operations Research Engineer for decision support.

 - I enjoy learning new stuff 📄
 - I like to travel and I like to have new opportunities 🛫